 Open University / YASS

 Open University courses are usually studied by distance learning, with course work and examination elements.
 Students are awarded points according to the content of each course, and the points may count towards different qualifications from diplomas to complete degrees.
-A full degree would usually require 360 points: 120 at level 1 (equivalent to the first year of a degree at a conventional university), 120 at level 2 and 120 at level 3.
+A full degree would usually require 360 points: 120 at stage 1 (equivalent to the first year of a degree at a conventional university), 120 at stage 2 and 120 at stage 3.

-To apply to Oxford, students would need to have completed, or be studying for, at least 120 points at level 1, in appropriate subjects.
+To apply to Oxford, students would need to have completed, or be studying for, at least 120 points at stage 1 or above, in appropriate subjects.
 We would expect students to be performing at the highest level, with at least pass grade 2.